 The internal audit activity must be free from interference in determining the scope of internal audit, performing work, and communicating results.
 (International Standards for the Professional Practice of Internal Auditing 1110.A1).

 The internal auditor should be independent of the activities audited.
-The internal auditor should be free of all operational and management responsibilities that would impair the internal auditor’s ability to review independently all aspects of the school district's operations.
+The internal auditor should be free of all operational and management responsibilities that would impair the internal auditor’s ability to review independently all aspects of WISD’s operations.

-The internal audit function is established by the Board of Trustees and its responsibilities are defined by the Audit Committee of the Board.
-The internal auditor will report functionally to the Audit Committee of the Board and administratively to the Superintendent.
-Consequently, goals for the internal Auditor shall be set by the Audit Committee.
+The internal audit function is established by the Board of Trustees and its responsibilities are defined by the Board of Trustees.
+The internal auditor will report functionally to the Board and administratively to the Superintendent.
+Consequently, goals for the Internal Auditor shall be set by the Board of Trustees.

-- Approving the remuneration of the chief audit executive
+Approving the remuneration of the chief audit executive; and

 The internal audit department is authorized to:

-- Have unrestricted access to all functions, records (manual or electronic), physical properties and personnel of Waco ISD, relevant to any function under review
+- Have unrestricted access to all functions, records (manual or electronic), physical properties and personnel of WISD, relevant to any function under review,

-- Have full and free access to the Audit Committee of the Board
+- Have full and free access to the Audit Committee and the Board of Trustees,

-- Allocate resources, set frequencies, select subjects, determine scopes of work, and apply the techniques required to accomplish objectives listed in Services Provided
+- Allocate resources, set frequencies, select subjects, determine scopes of work, and apply the techniques required to accomplish objectives listed in Services Provided, and

 - Obtain the necessary assistance of personnel in WISD